 In online marketing, it all comes down to the consumer moving their eyes across a screen.
-While clicks and conversions are an integral part of the marketing funnel — and sales are ultimately the end goal — all of this depends on the movement of the eye.
+While clicks and conversions are an integral part of the marketing funnel — and sales are ultimately the end goal — all of this depends on eye movement.

 There’s plenty of software used to measure click-through rates, conversion rates, sales, etc., but marketers also need a way to know whether the consumer is even directing their attention where it’s meant to be directed — a tangible way of measuring the visual impact of their content.